Fund Times: Harvard's El-Erian to Rejoin PIMCO

-Plus, news on limited Vanguard fund reopenings, First Eagle Gold reopens, and more.
+Plus, news on limited Vanguard fund reopenings, First Eagle Gold reopens, more.

-Fixed-income giant PIMCO has scored a coup in rehiring Mohamed El-Erian from Harvard endowment.
-El-Erian was hired by Harvard in October 2005 and took over as CEO in February 2006, after working at PIMCO for seven years.
+Fixed-income giant Pacific Investment Management Company, PIMCO, has scored a coup in rehiring Mohamed El-Erian from Harvard endowment.
+El-Erian was hired by Harvard in Oct.
+2005 and took over as CEO in Feb.
+2006, after working at PIMCO for seven years.
 El-Erian rebuilt the university's endowment investment staff during his brief stint; the team had suffered when former head Jack Meyer left to found hedge fund Convexity Capital Management, taking 33 professionals with him.
 When he returns to PIMCO, El-Erian will occupy the newly created position of managing director, co-CEO (with Bill Thompson), and co-CIO (with Bill Gross).
 This is the first hire PIMCO has ever made directly to the managing director level.

 Vanguard to Open Funds to High Rollers

 In a recent column, Vanguard chairman John Brennan announced that several of the firm's now closed funds will reopen to Flagship level clients, those with $1 million or more invested with the firm.
 The funds reopening on Sept.
 20 are: Vanguard Explorer (VEXPX), Vanguard PRIMECAP (VPMCX), Vanguard Capital Opportunity (VHCOX), Vanguard Health Care (VGHCX), and Vanguard Precious Metals and Mining (VGPMX).